swift-serverless/aws-lambda-swift-sprinter-core/README.md

 - The **Event** object is the JSON received by the Lambda invocation
 - The **Context** object contains the information to interact with AWS Lambda.
-- The **Response** object is the reponse of your AWS Lamda invocation.
+- The **Response** object is the response of your AWS Lamda invocation.
 - The **Handler** contains the implementation of the code executed by the AWS Lambda.
 (SyncCodableLambda<Event, Response> in the example)

 To run the lambda in the custom runtime environment with **SwiftSprinter** it's required to: